chrisbensch/Technomicon/Technomicon/Homepage.md

 ## 🚀 Where to Start
 This vault is your knowledge base and second brain.
 Here's how to navigate:

-1. **Courses, Exams, CTFs**: This is where I keep notes for any courses I take and any exams I'm studying for.
+1. **Courses, Exams, CTFs**: This is where I keep notes for any courses or exams I'm studying for or use for reference.
 2. **Digital Forensics**: This is to store any DFIR reference material and methodologies.
 3. **Penetration Testing**: This is to store any Penetration Testing reference material and methodologies.
 4. **System Administration**: This is to store any System Administration reference material and methodologies.